Full/Part Time: Full-Time

-Standard teaching assignment is three units per semester and may include onsite clinic teaching.
-Other duties include continuation of professional development, advising students, supervision of graduate research and evidence-based practice projects, and participation in departmental and university governance.
+Standard teaching assignment is three units per semester and may include campus student clinic instruction.
+Other duties are continuation of professional development, advising students, supervision of graduate collaborative evidence projects, doctoral research projects, and participation in department and university governance.

-PhD (or equivalent doctorate) or OTD, 5 or more years of clinical experience, supervisory experience, and a commitment to liberal arts education.
-Candidates close to completion of a doctorate will be considered.
+PhD, equivalent research doctorate, or post-professional clinical doctoral degree, five or more years of professional experience and a commitment to liberal arts education.
+Candidates who are near completion of a doctorate will be considered.
 Candidates must have or qualify for a Washington State Occupational Therapist license.
-Teaching and research experience desirable.
+Teaching and research experience are desirable.

 Salary is commensurate with education and experience.

 Puget Sound offers a generous benefits package.
 For more information, visit: http://www.pugetsound.edu/about/offices–services/human-resources/overview-of-university-benefit/.

 About Puget Sound: The University of Puget Sound is located in Tacoma, Washington, a vibrant, diverse mid-sized urban port city.
 Within, and near, Tacoma there is ready access to urban, rural, and natural areas as well as opportunities to participate in a wide variety of cultural activities.